Greenspoint, Houston

-Greater Greenspoint, also referred to as the North Houston District, is a 7 sqmi business district and a suburban neighborhood in northern Harris County, Texas, United States, located mostly within the city limits of Houston.
+Greater Greenspoint is a 7 sqmi a suburban neighborhood in northern Harris County, Texas, United States, located mostly within the city limits of Houston.
 Centered around the junction of Interstate 45 and Texas State Highway Beltway 8 near George Bush Intercontinental Airport, the area is a classic example of a planned edge city.
 The initial 2000 acre retail and office development centered around Greenspoint Mall was a project of the Friendswood Development Company during the 1970s and early 1980s.

-Greenspoint is one of Houston's major business districts, with 10.82 e6sqft of office space.
-The district's 2,880 companies host a workforce of nearly 50,000 people.
-Major flooding events along Greens Bayou, which bisects the district, have put additional pressure on the area's large low-income population; nearly half of Greenspoint residents have an income of under $25,000 per year, well below the Houston median of over $44,000 per year.

 In order to create new infrastructure, boost public services (particularly safety), and spearhead urban planning, the Texas Legislature created the North Houston District in 1991.
 This special government entity is bounded by the Hardy Toll Road to the east, Airtex Boulevard to the north, Veterans Memorial Drive to the west, and West Road to the south.

 Geography

-Greenspoint is located at the junction of two major regional highways, Interstate 45 (the North Freeway) and Texas State Highway Beltway 8.
-The district is only 6 mi west of George Bush Intercontinental Airport (IAH).
+Greenspoint is located at the junction of two major regional highways, Interstate 45 (the North Freeway) and Texas State Highway Beltway 8 and is only 6 mi west of George Bush Intercontinental Airport (IAH).

-The district is straddled by Greens Bayou, a major tributary of Buffalo Bayou which flows from west to east.
+The area is straddled by Greens Bayou, a major tributary of Buffalo Bayou which flows from west to east.
 The bayou was extensively channelized in the 1970s to improve drainage from the then-new airport; however, rapid development within its environs has compromised its ability to handle high-volume rainfall events.
 Over Construction also overwhelmed the bayou with uncontrolled sewage overflows in the 1970s and 1980s, and the waterway continues to struggle with water quality issues.

 In 2005, the Houston–Galveston Area Council identified Greenspoint as one of the most hazardous communities in Houston for pedestrians.